csswizardry/csswizardry.github.com/_posts/2016-02-25-mixins-better-for-performance.md

 * This gives a difference in filesize of **36K**.
 * **Using mixins was 150% larger than using `@extend`.**

-This is exactly what I expected—mixins _do_ produce more CSS than `@extend` does.
+This is exactly what I expected — mixins _do_ produce more CSS than `@extend` does.

 But!
-We have to remember that we should not be worried about filesize on the filesystem—we only care about the sizes of our gzipped files.
+We have to remember that we should not be worried about filesize on the filesystem — we only care about the sizes of our gzipped files.

 I minified and gzipped the two files and got the results I expected: